amosyu2000/cyclops/docs/README.md

 <None of the files are complete templates.
 You will need to add extra
 information.
 They are just intended to be a starting point.>

-# Documentation folders

-The folders and files for this folder are as follows:

-Describe ...